-Women make up only 19% of the Michigan legislature, even though we are 53% of the electorate.
-At the same time the United States Congress is at a 20 year-high for female membership, Michigan is at a 20 year-low for elected women.
+2018 was an historic election for women, going from 24% to 36% of the Michigan legislature.
+While the improvement is encouraging, Women are still under represented in government. the electorate.
 When a political body is that imbalanced, policies that hurt women’s freedom and choice are enacted into law.
 We need to have conversations in Lansing that reflect who we are as a state.

-As a member of the House Workforce and Talent Development Committee, Christine works with colleagues to explore new and innovative ways to attract businesses, workers and new families to Michigan.
+As a former small business owner and non-profit director, Christine works with colleagues to explore new and innovative ways to attract businesses, workers and new families to Michigan.
 Our economy is constantly changing - we need progressive policies that keep Michigan growing - not only in jobs, but in quality of life.
 No other state should eclipse Michigan as the state in which to live, work and play - we have it all!

-In her second term as state representative, Christine was elected by democratic colleagues to serve as the Democratic Floor Leader.
-In this capacity, Christine manages the voting processes for the caucus as well as serves on the democratic leadership team.
+In her third term as state representative, Christine was elected by democratic colleagues to serve as the Democratic Leader.
+In this capacity, Christine leads the caucus of 52 members in legislative and electoral work.
+In her second term, Chris served as the House Democratic Floor Leader overseeing the voting processes for the caucus.
 Her focus is strengthening collaboration and teamwork to achieve progressive democratic solutions for our state.

 As a member of the House Education Committee, Christine debates the issues facing our educators, students and parents every day.
 Accessible, affordable, high quality education closes the opportunity gap.
 We must continue to provide a strong and vibrant public education that values the whole child.
 We must invest in our schools and in programs that develop 21st-century skills for our children.
 To achieve excellence in education for all students, all stakeholders must come together to develop programs that prepare our students.